 This Truffle Tree seedling has been inoculated with the prized Black Truffle (Tuber melanosporum) spores, which are necessary to form truffles when the tree reaches reproductive maturity.

-- Soil preference is a loam soil with lime added
+- Soil preference is a loam soil with a bit of lime added

 - Dig out the planting hole

-- Water pot before removing seedling to make the tree comes out if the pot with roots intact.
+- Water pot before removing seedling to make the tree comes out of the pot with roots intact.

-- Gently tap the sides and ease the the root ball
+- Gently tap the sides and massage loose the the root ball

 - Place in planting hole and backfill with the native soil

-- The tree can be fertilized with organic fertilizers.
+- The tree should be mulched and can be fertilized with organic fertilizers.

-We do not recommend using chemical fertilizer or herbicides with your Truffle trees which may negatively affect the soil pH and biological activity.
+We do not recommend using chemical fertilizer or herbicides, and especially not fungicides with your Truffle trees which may negatively affect the soil pH and biological activity.